.png)

 Brooke

-In all the many different ways I’d imagined her walking back into my life, I was still not prepared for it to actually happen.
-Maybe that’s why I melted on the spot like an abandoned popsicle on a hot summer’s day.
+In all the many ways I’d imagined her walking back into my life, I was still not prepared for it to actually happen.
 From my sheltered spot behind the restaurant bar, I watched as a very grown-up version of my childhood love chatted with her ukulele fans amidst the glow of tiki torches and shimmering Hawaiian moonlight.
 When her head slowly turned to gaze my way from across the outdoor patio, I felt as if everything was moving in slow motion.
 Time had the viscosity of honey.
-My feet liquified in place.
-And all it took was just one look.
+And my feet liquified in place.
+All it took was just one look.

-Oh God, I thought to myself, she’s getting closer.
+Oh my God, I thought to myself, she’s getting closer.
 My pulse thrummed at the tantalizing way her body moved toward me.
-Get it together, get it–
+Get it together, Reef, get it–

 “Aloha,” Luna’s sweet, husky voice emanated like velvet from her petite body.
 For such a tiny frame, she sure had a luscious voice.
 Great things did come in small packages.
 I couldn’t seem to stop staring at her.
 Stop it, Reef.

-“Aloha,” I croaked, pinching my eyes shut, trying desperately to break the spell she had cast over me.
-Because with her, I never seemed to know if aloha was hello or goodbye.
-It sure wasn’t love.
-Finally, after I managed to set the glass down from my clenched hand, I immediately started cleaning another one a little too vigorously.
+“Aloha,” I managed, pinching my eyes shut, trying desperately to break the spell she had cast over me.
+Because with her, I never knew if the word meant ‘hello’ or ‘goodbye’.
+With me, it sure didn’t mean ‘love’.
+Finally, I managed to set the glass down from my clenched hand, I immediately started cleaning another one a little too vigorously.
 It looked like I was going to need a lot of dirty dishes to keep myself preoccupied.

 Luna smiled at my casual reply and slid gracefully onto a bar stool.
-She leaned against the counter, her body seeming to naturally gravitate toward me, just like it had all those years ago.
+She leaned against the counter, her body seemed to gravitate naturally toward me, just like it had all those years ago.

 “It’s good to see you,” Luna ventured.